cyrilCodePro/RsaEncryptionAndDecryption/README.md

 When the script is run, it expects three command-line arguments:

--e or -d to indicate whether to encrypt or decrypt the file The path to the input file
+The path to the input file

 The path to the output file